thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 ## originator fields {#originator-fields}

 Adds fields from message originator to the message or its metadata.
-Available since **v2.0.1**.

 **Configuration**

  - **Originator fields mapping** - list of mappings between **Source field** and **Target key**.
     - **Source field** - field that should be fetched.
     - **Target key** - key that will store fetched value in the outgoing message or its metadata.
+Supports [templatization](/docs/{{docsPrefix}}user-guide/templatization/).

 ![image](/images/user-guide/rule-engine-2-0/nodes/enrichment-originator-fields-mapping.png)